 The definitions of terms used in this general permit are based on their applicability to the type of operations and activity covered under this general permit.
 The definitions of these terms are included by reference from department guidance, 40 CFR 122.2 and chs.
-NR 200, NR 205, NR 211, NR 218, and NR 347, Wis.
+NR 140, NR 200, NR 205, NR 211, and NR 218, Wis.
 Adm.
 Code.
 Definitions not specifically outlined in this section can be found in Wisconsin Administrative Code, Wisconsin Statutes, or 40 CFR.
 Each term is provided with its code reference.
-If the terms below are found to be inconsistent with the definition in code, permittees shall refer to the code.
+If the terms below are found to be inconsistent with the definition in code, permittees shall refer to the code definition.